Resume Tips

 How long should each bullet point be?

 Answer: 1-2 lines maximum.
 Avoid long paragraphs.
-Our Builder keeps points concise and impactful.

 Should I use periods at the end of bullet points?

-What if I don't have many achievements?
+What if I do not have many achievements?

 Answer: Focus on projects completed, problems solved, or efficiencies created.
-Our Builder helps identify achievements you might overlook.

 Can I have different numbers for different positions at the same company?